 If this tool helped you, you can buy us a coffee ☕

-Accurately identify search engine bot IPs to distinguish between real spiders and malicious traffic.
+Accurately identify search engine crawler IPs and distinguish legitimate bots from malicious traffic

 Verify if an IP address belongs to a real search engine crawler (Google, Baidu, etc.)